 Option Description AC Behavior Allows you to enable or disable the computer from turning on automatically when an AC adapter is connected.
 Default setting: Wake on AC is not selected.
 Auto On Time Allows you to set the time at which the computer must turn on automatically.
-The options are: Disabled Every Day Weekdays Select Days Default setting: Disabled USB Wake Support Allows you to enable USB devices to wake the system from Standby. () NOTE: This feature is only functional when the AC power adapter is connected.
-If the AC power adapter is removed during Standby, the system setup removes power from all the USB ports to conserve battery power.
-Enable USB Wake Support Wake on Dell USB-C dock Default setting: The option is disabled.
-Wake on WLAN Allows you to enable or disable the feature that powers on the computer from the Off state when triggered by a LAN signal.
+The options are: Disabled Every Day Weekdays Select Days Default setting: Disabled USB Wake Support

-Option Description Disabled WLAN Default setting: Disabled Block Sleep This option lets you block entering to sleep (S3 state) in operating system environment.
+Option Description Wake on WLAN Allows you to enable or disable the feature that powers on the computer from the Off state when triggered by a LAN signal.
+Disabled WLAN Default setting: Disabled Block Sleep This option lets you block entering to sleep (S3 state) in operating system environment.
 Block Sleep (S3 state) Default setting: This option is disabled Peak Shift This option enables you to minimize the AC power consumption during the peak power times of day.
 After you enable this option, your system runs only in battery even if the AC is attached.
 Enable peak shift Set battery threshold (15% to 100%) - 15 % (enabled by default) Advanced Battery Charge Configuration This option enables you to maximize the battery health.
 By enabling this option, your system uses the standard charging algorithm and other techniques during the nonwork hours to improve the battery health.
-Disabled Default setting: Disabled Primary Battery Charge Configuration Allows you to select the charging mode for the battery.
-The options are: Adaptive-enabled by default Standard-Fully charges your battery at a standard rate.
-ExpressCharge-The battery charges over a shorter time using Dell's fast charging technology This option is enabled by default.
-Primarily AC use Custom (i) NOTE: All charging mode may not be available for all the batteries.
-To enable this option, disable the
+Disabled Default setting: Disabled Primary Battery Allows you to select the charging mode for the battery.
+The options are: Charge Configuration Adaptive-enabled by default Standard-Fully charges your battery at a standard rate. • ExpressCharge-The battery charges over a shorter time using Dell's fast charging technology This option is enabled by default.
+Primarily AC use · Custom If Custom Charge is selected, you can also configure Custom Charge Start and Custom Charge Stop.
+NOTE: All charging mode may not be systlable for all the batteries.
+To enable this antion, disable the